NextronSystems/asgard-manual/usage/appendix.rst

 In order to install the new agent, we will need to expand the ``Administrative`` folder and select ``Launch Binary``.

-We will be requested to put in a binary, please use the binary name we gathered/created in step 7.2.2.2.4. and click Launch.
+We will be requested to put in a binary, please use the binary name we gathered/created in step `Sign the new agents`_ and click Launch.

 .. figure:: ../images/image125-1592781654614.PNG
    :target: ../_images/image125-1592781654614.PNG